PerfectGym/ClientPortal.Embed/README.md

 ### `language`

-* type: string // Laguage code standarized by ISO 639-1
+* type: string // Language code standardized by ISO 639-1

 If `language` option is not set Client Portal tries to use user's browser language.
 If browser language is not supported by Club's Client Portal then language is set to default Client Portal language.
-For list of avaliable languages in your company please contact PerfectGym support.
+For list of available languages in your company please contact PerfectGym support.

 ### `minHeight`